 - Duration: 7 hours

-2. Deluxe tour, our favorite day trip to Grand Canyon from Las Vegas
+2. Deluxe Helicopter, our favorite Grand Canyon tour from Vegas

 - Highlights: South Rim by ✈️🚁🚐

-4. South Rim National Park tour, our favorite Grand Canyon bus tour from Las Vegas
+4. South Rim daytrip, a popular Grand Canyon tour from Las Vegas

 - Highlights: South Rim by 🚐 with optional 🚁